Reviewed by Mike Sutton

 Before you start, please review our Privacy Policy and Terms of Use.

-However, you should have an inspection done periodically, especially if you’ve noticed water stains on your basement walls or pooling water near your foundation, as mentioned above.
-You can hire an inspection company to stick a camera into the perimeter drain, to see if it’s functioning properly or identify blockages.
+Have your drain system inspected periodically, at least every three years, and immediately if you notice water stains on your basement walls or pooling water near your foundation.
+Hire an inspection company to stick a camera into the perimeter drain, to see if it’s functioning properly and identify blockages.

 Sometimes cleaning may be all that is necessary, rather than a repair or total replacement.